MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 5. Validation of post migration

     1. **Groups**: Go to **Authoring** workspace in the Operations Manager console and select **Groups**.
-Review the membership of any groups created by the Management Packs and verify that they have been populated with the correct objects.
+Review the membership of any groups created by the Management Packs and verify that they've been populated with the correct objects.

     1. **Data collection**: To verify that the intended objects are discovered, go to **Monitoring** of the Operations Manager console and review the views for each Management Pack.

-        1. Verify that the state views are populated with the correct objects (Servers, Databases, Websites, and so on) and they are being monitored (Health State is not **Unmonitored**).
+        1. Verify that the state views are populated with the correct objects (Servers, Databases, Websites, and so on) and they're being monitored (Health State isn't **Unmonitored**).

         1. Check the Performance Views and verify that performance data has been collected.